-The goal of the Ohio University Libraries Documentary Photography Archive is to preserve and make available the work of photographers for use in the classroom by faculty, in projects by students, and in all variety of study by researchers.
-The archive not only serves as a record of the importance of documentary photography, but also of the modern human experience.
-While this collection offers an exceptional learning opportunity for student photojournalists, visual literacy and visual culture are increasingly important to a wide range of fields in the academy and the collection is used for a wide range of purposes.
-The archive offers all researchers the opportunity to see, study, and engage critically with images that have captured the beauty and tragedy of society and culture in the modern world.
+While the Documentary Photography Archive offers an exceptional learning opportunity for student photojournalists, visual literacy and visual culture are increasingly significant considerations in University curricula across a wide range of academic disciplines.
+Thus, this archive offers all OHIO students and researchers the opportunity to see, study, and engage critically with images that have captured both the aesthetic beauty and the human tragedy within society and culture in the modern world.

 The Documentary Photography Archive is open to all researchers and provides the widest possible on-site and remote access to its collections for research, education and instruction, creative endeavors, and personal study.
 The archive promotes and supports the discoverability and study of documentary photography through reference services, classroom instruction, exhibits, and online availability.